bunburya/hnefatafl-rs/README.md

 # hnefatafl-rs

 `hnefatafl` is a Rust crate intended to provide functionality for creating software related to the [tafl](https://en.wikipedia.org/wiki/Tafl_games) family of board games.
-It's an early WIP but the idea is that it will eventually provide structs and traits that encapsulate game data and logic, hopefully helping to build games, AIs, etc. It is not a goal of this crate to provide any concrete implementations of game clients or AIs.
+It provides structs and traits that encapsulate game data and logic, helping to build applications, AIs, etc.

+It is not a goal of this crate to provide any concrete implementations of game clients or AIs.

 ## What is implemented